 - CI/CD deployment

-Simply put, AWS SAM simplifies building serverless applications that work with multiple AWS services.
-As the official serverless deployment framework from AWS, it facilitates the development, deployment, and debugging of serverless applications in the AWS ecosystem.
+Simply put, AWS SAM is one of the AWS serverless frameworks that simplifies building serverless applications that work with multiple AWS services.
+As the official serverless computing and deployment framework from AWS, this serverless framework architecture facilitates the development, deployment, and debugging of serverless applications in the AWS ecosystem.

 SAM’s shorthand syntax allows developers to define resources in just a few lines, which may take a hundred lines in AWS CloudFormation.
 You can build various applications with AWS SAM, including robust event-driven asynchronous tasks.
 Moreover, it supports image-based Lambda functions using Docker, further simplifying serverless development.